Ahmed-Elbald/Multi-Step-Form-Angular/README.md

 <br>
 <br>

+## Built with

+- HTML
+- SCSS
+- Typescript
+- Angular v17
+- NgRx Component Store
+- RxJs

+## App features

+I've implemented all the features required by the original challenge including, thus the user can:

+- Complete each step of the sequence
+- Go back to a previous step to update their selections
+- See a summary of their selections on the final step and confirm their order
+- Receive form validation messages if:
+   - A field has been missed
+   - The email address is not formatted correctly
+- See hover and focus states for all interactive elements on the page

+In addition, most form sections are build dynamically allowing for other features to be added easily in the future.

 ## Intro

 This is one of Frontend Mentor's interesting challenges.
 It's not the first time I tackle it though.
 I did it about